 That exciting time of the year is upon us when students, faculty and staff return to their schools and college campuses.
 Students are anxious to rejoin their classmates, embarking upon their next grade level.
-Back to School is fun with offerings of hope, challenge and enthusiasm but amongst this busy period it is imperative that safety is not overlooked.
+Back to school season is full of hope, challenge and enthusiasm but during this busy period it is imperative that safety is not overlooked.
 While there are numerous things to be considered, here is a short list of tips that we all should follow.

 Avoid Labeling Items With Visible Name

 You might want your kid to be able to find their backpack or jacket easily, or you might think it’s cute to put their name on their lunchbox, but for criminals it’s a golden ticket.
 A child is much more likely to respond to or trust a stranger who knows their name.
 Don’t make that information so easily accessible, keep name tags on the interior and use obscure identification on the outside such as a favorite number.